awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 ## Configuring Managed Updates for Docker Environments<a name="docker-managed-updates"></a>

-With [managed platform updates](environment-platform-update-managed.md), you can configure your environment to automatically upgrade to the latest version of a platform on a schedule\.
+With [managed platform updates](environment-platform-update-managed.md), you can configure your environment to automatically update to the latest version of a platform on a schedule\.

-In the case of Docker environments, you might want to decide if an automatic platform update should happen across Docker versions—when the new platform configuration version includes a new Docker version\.
-Elastic Beanstalk supports managed platform updates across Docker versions when updating from an environment running a Docker configuration version newer than 2\.9\.0\.
-When a new platform configuration version includes a new version of Docker, Elastic Beanstalk increments the minor update version number\.
+In the case of Docker environments, you might want to decide if an automatic platform update should happen across Docker versions—when the new platform version includes a new Docker version\.
+Elastic Beanstalk supports managed platform updates across Docker versions when updating from an environment running a Docker platform version newer than 2\.9\.0\.
+When a new platform version includes a new version of Docker, Elastic Beanstalk increments the minor update version number\.
 Therefore, to allow managed platform updates across Docker versions, enable managed platform updates for both minor and patch version updates\.
 To prevent managed platform updates across Docker versions, enable managed platform updates to apply patch version updates only\.

 For example, the following [configuration file](ebextensions.md) enables managed platform updates at 9:00 AM UTC each Tuesday for both minor and patch version updates, thereby allowing for managed updates across Docker versions: